Wyganowski Frames

 Base size calculations are as follows and how to determine the frame size is to measure from the center of the bottom bracket (crank set) to the center of the wheel axle.
 Sizes areas follows:

-Please note I have found 5.5 footers have fallen in to a range of 39″ to 43″ I generally build custom Giraffes based on what you are currently riding and will need to get the frame measurement to replicate it.
-But if you are looking for a Stock custom frame the above numbers is what I go by when I build.
-I can build my frames to fit multiple wheel sizes.
-I build these around the largest wheel you plan on fitting into the frame.
+Please note I have found 5.5 footers have fallen in to a range of 39″ to 43″ I generally build custom Giraffes based on what you want or are currently riding and will need to get the frame measurement to replicate it.
+But if you are are requesting a set foot size I follow the above numbers.
+My current builds now allow a wide range of wheel sizes.
+I recently decided to leave the forks longer to allow this.
+As for height it is based on a 20″ wheel.

 • Recent Posts